-At each step in your data to information assembly line there is logic which has to be executed to cleanse and conform the data, so that it can be used by the organization.
+At each step in your data to the information assembly line, there is a logic which has to be executed to cleanse and confirm the data so that it can be used by the organization.
 There is no getting around this, that logic MUST live somewhere.
 Whether it's in peoples heads and excel spreadsheets or an automated data integration process.
 When and where that logic gets executed is critical.
 Let me give you an example.
 If you embed your logic in your analytics layer then you will have a very tightly coupled data visualization solution.
-Additionally you will be locked into that vendor.
-There’s all sorts of gotchas like this in setting up an architecture, so the question is where do we put that logic?
+Additionally, you will be locked into that vendor.
+There are all sorts of gotchas like this in setting up an architecture, so the question is where do we put that logic?

 There are a few principles that I think need to be followed when deciding where that logic lives: